-Drives can be used to run multiple motors in applications where slight motor speed variation (generally only a few percent) does not cause a problem in the overall process being performed (motors speeds are not required to be precisely synchronised).
-Ideal applications include fans and pumps, where accurate speed synchronisation within the application is generally not required.
+Drives can be used to run multiple motors in applications where slight motor speed variation (generally only a few percent) does not cause a problem in the overall process being performed (motors speeds are not required to be precisely synchronized).
+Typical applications might include fans, pumps, or conveyors where accurate speed synchronization within the application is not a requirement.